Russian firefighting aircraft ‘crashes in Turkey’ with 8 people on board

 Russia’s defence ministry has said that a Be-200 firefighting aircraft has crashed in Turkey, with five Russian servicemen and three Turkish citizens on board, according to reports.

-The Russian independent news agency Interfax reported officials as saying that the plane crashed near Adana in southern Turkey on Saturday when it was due to land, but there had been no details on any casualties yet.
+The Russian independent news agency Interfax reported officials as saying that the plane crashed near Adana in southern Turkey on Saturday when it was due to land, but there has been no details on any casualties yet.

 In Turkey, state media also reported that a firefighting plane that had been rented from Russia crashed in a mountainous area in the southern part of the country.